The Most Common Ford Fusion Issues You Should Know About

 The Ford Fusion is one of Ford’s most well-known vehicles, offering comfort and economy at an affordable price.
 It is also proving to be one of Ford’s most versatile cars.
-But as one of the most affordable of Ford’s lineup, does the Fusion come with a lot of issues?
+However, as one of the most affordable of Ford’s lineup during its run, does the Fusion come with a lot of issues?
 Here are four of the most common problems associated with the Ford Fusion.

-There are a few thousand owner-issued complaints about the Ford Fusion on RepairPal, and nearly 1,100 of them fall into the “harsh or delayed shifting of automatic transmission” category.
-According to the findings on RepairPal, 1,082 owners have reported that their Ford Fusion’s automatic transmission developed “shifting concerns.”
+There are a few thousand owner-issued complaints about the Ford Fusion on RepairPal, and over 1,100 of them fall into the “harsh or delayed shifting of automatic transmission” category.
+According to the findings, 1,151 owners have reported that their Ford Fusion’s automatic transmission developed “shifting concerns.”
 These reports include Fusion models from 13 model years, with an average mileage-at-incident of around 80,000 miles.

-According to these reports, owners start to experience squeaks and creaks around 100,000 miles for a variety of reasons like a problem with the lower control arms or a strut assembly that needs to be taken apart.
-There are more than 10 affected model years reported, and it can cost between $100-$250 to fix.
+According to these reports, owners start to experience squeaks and creaks around 100,000 miles for various reasons, like a problem with the lower control arms or a strut assembly that needs to be taken apart.
+There are 10 affected model years reported, and it can cost between $100-$250 to fix.

-Transmission leaks, on the other hand, are reported by owners of both automatic and manual transmission Fusion models of eight different model years.
-At an average mileage of 76,000 miles, owners report transmission oil leaking from the left side half-shaft area – a result of a worn axle shaft seal, according to RepairPal.
+On the other hand, transmission leaks are reported by owners of both automatic and manual transmission Fusion models of eight different model years.
+At an average mileage of around 76,000 miles, owners report transmission oil leaking from the left side half-shaft area – a result of a worn axle shaft seal.

-Occurring at an average of around 80,000 miles, owners report power steering not working properly as well as the power and power-assist steering failing altogether.
-These problems cost an average of around $1,500 to fix and have been reported most in the 2010-2014 Fusion model years.
-But for model years 2014 and above, steering issues have even caused recalls.
+Occurring at an average of around 107,000 miles, owners report power steering not working properly and the power and power-assist steering failing altogether.
+These problems cost an average of around $1,600 to fix and have been reported most in the 2010-2014 Fusion model years.
+However, for model years 2014 and above, steering issues have still caused recalls.

 Surprisingly enough, nearly 300 owners have reported problems with swollen lug nuts on RepairPal.
-Though not a problem that imposes serious risks to your Fusion or personal safety, swollen lug nuts can be a real pain.
+Though not an issue that imposes severe risks to your Fusion or personal safety, swollen lug nuts can be a real pain.
 According to Ford Problems, the swollen lug nut issue with the Fusion is a direct result of Ford’s design process.